home-assistant/developers.home-assistant/blog/2024-02-27-deprecate-bind-hass-and-hass-components.md

 and thus also the use of `hass.components`.
 Using `hass.components` will issue a warning in the logs.
-Authors of custom integrations are encouraged to update their code by now to prevent any issues with Home Assistant 2024.9.
+Authors of custom integrations are encouraged to update their code to prevent any issues before Home Assistant 2024.9.

 Starting from Home Assistant 2024.9, the `@bind_hass` decorator and `hass.components` will be removed and will no longer work.